Albert Sammons: Composer

+Later life and death

-He married Olive Hobday (the daughter of one of his accompanists) on 5 December 1921.
+He married his second wife Olive Hobday (the daughter of musicians Ethel Hobday and Alfred Charles Hobday) on 5 December 1921.
 Shortly after, they moved to Bognor Regis (in the same road as William Murdoch), where he lived for the rest of his life.
+Among other concertos in his repertoire were those by Beethoven, Brahms, Bruch, and the Mozart G major.
 During the Second World War, he continued his busy concert schedule around the UK, travelling by train, as well as appearing at the National Gallery concerts.

 From 1946 Sammons spent less time playing and more teaching.
 As a teacher, he had worked at the Midland Institute in Birmingham from the 1920s, but from 1939 he taught privately and at the Royal College of Music.
 His pupils included Alan Loveday, Hugh Bean and Samuel Kutcher.
 He became a Fellow (FRCM) in 1944.

-He composed many short pieces for violin and piano, which he included in his recital programmes and recorded.
-A Cradle Song of 1915 is dedicated to his second daughter and the Lullaby of 1923 to the third, Colleen.
-His Phantasy Quartet of 1915 won the Cobbett Prize.
-He also made editions of others' works and published books of studies and exercises.

 The onset of Parkinson's disease forced his retirement from public performance in June 1948.
 He attended a testimonial concert at the Royal Albert Hall on 7 December in a wheelchair, and heard a tribute from Arthur Bliss, with others in the programme from Joseph Szigeti, Fritz Kreisler and Sir Adrian Boult.

 He died in Middleton-on-Sea in 1957, aged 71.
 Boult said of him after his death that he was distinguished by "his selfless interest in music-making of all kinds, whether in Queen's Hall or in some humble mission hall in far-off Wales or Scotland.
 He was a great musician in every sense of the word".

 Instruments

-His violins included a Gofriller (he bought another, 1696, Gofriller in 1927), a Felice Guadagnini, and a Nicolas Gagliano.
+His violins included a Gofriller (he bought another 1696 Gofriller in 1927), a Felice Guadagnini, and a Nicolas Gagliano.
 At the Cobbett competition in February 1923 he played in a 'blind' comparison of a 1731 Stradivarius and a modern instrument by Alfred Vincent.
 When Sammons sold the Gofriller in 1951 he gave the new owner a list of all the works he had played on it.